Paper money of the Qing dynasty: International Banking Corporation

 The banknotes issued by the International Banking Corporation were denominated in local currency and were released in denominations of 1 dollar, 5 dollars, 10 dollars, 50 dollars, and 100 dollars in the year 1907.
-All banknotes featured a pair of globes depicting both the eastern and western hemispheres, an American eagle, and the scales of Justice.
+All banknotes featured a pair of globes depicting both the Eastern Hemisphere and Western Hemisphere, an American eagle, and the scales of Justice.
 In the first year of its business the International Banking Corporation issued banknotes into circulation worth 202,474 dollars, later increasing this amount to 477,760 at the end of the Qing dynasty period by 1912.
 During the early Republican era a series of banknotes was released in 1918 which were denominated in taels.

 The old paper notes issued by the International Banking Corporation were very popular in China and in great demand, and were always redeemed by the bank without being discounted as was very common for other institutions.
 When called in, the banknotes were canceled by the bank by cutting them in half.
 Many banknotes of the International Banking Corporation today found in collections were altered by gluing the two halves together and tend to bear mismatched serial numbers as a result; these banknotes are worth very little when compared to unaltered specimens found today.